jackzellweger/ligo-binning/README.md

         fi
 done

-# Check to ensure divisibility
+# Checks to ensure divisibility
 ifIt=$(($numberEdges % $numCores))
 mult=$(($numberEdges / $numCores))
 if let '$ifIt != 0'; then
         exit
 fi

-# Print to screen
+# Prints to screen
 echo '* * * * * * * *'
 echo 'Will use $i cores'
 echo '* * * * * * * *'